-The city of Cusco retained its grid-like street pattern and open plazas designed by the Incas.
+Cusco retained its grid-like street pattern and open plazas designed by the Incas.

 The Nazca Lines are a series of geoglyphs carved into the ground.
 Located roughly 150 miles south of the Capital, these lines depict various plants, animals, and shapes.

 Being over 2,000 years the Nazca lines can only be fully viewed from the air or space.

 - Interesting Facts About Bolivia